Vonage/vivid-3/libs/components/src/lib/accordion-item/README.md

 - Type: `2` | `3` | `4` | `5` | `6`
 - Default: `3`

-The following sets the heading of the accordion-item to level 2
+The following sets the heading of accordion-item to level 2

 ```html preview
 <vwc-accordion-item heading="my heading" heading-level="2"></vwc-accordion-item>